 - Lower prices: Generally 20–40% cheaper than equivalent Banff accommodation

-- Mountain setting: Canmore has its own mountain scenery — the Three Sisters peaks are stunning
+- Mountain setting: Canmore has its own mountain scenery — the Three Sisters peaks are remarkable

 - Trade-off: You'll need a car or bus to reach Banff attractions (20-minute drive or Roam Transit Route 3)